Christian ethics: Modern Christian ethics

 After separating from theology, the primary concern of nineteenth century Christian ethicists was the study of human nature.
 "Beginning with the rise of Christian social theory" in the nineteenth century, theologian John Carman says Christian ethics became heavily oriented toward discussion of nature and society, wealth, work, and human equality.
 Carman adds that, in the nineteenth and twentieth centuries, "the appeal to inner experience, the renewed interest in human nature, and the influence of social conditions upon ethical reflection introduced new directions to Christian ethics".

 Carman adds that the question of how the Christian and the church relates to the surrounding world "has led to the development of three distinct types of modern Christian ethics: "the church, sect and mystical types".
 In the church type (i.e., Roman Catholicism and mainstream Protestantism), the Christian ethic is lived within the world, through marriage, family, and work, while living within and participating in their respective towns, cities and nations.
 This ethic is meant to permeate every area of life.
 The ethic of the sect (i.e., Amish, Mennonites, some monastic orders) works in the opposite direction.
 It is practiced by withdrawing from the non-Christian world, minimizing interaction with that world, while living outside or above the world in communities separated from other municipalities.
 The mystical type (i.e., some monastic orders, some parts of the charismatic movement and evangelicalism) advocates an ethic that is purely an inward experience of personal piety and spirituality and often includes asceticism.

 In the late twentieth century, these and other differences contributed to the creation of new varieties of Christian ethics.
 The Anabaptists, the Social Gospel movement, postcolonialism, black theology, feminist theology, and liberation theology focus first and foremost on social justice, the "kingdom ideals" of Jesus, recognize the community-based dimension of sin, and are critical of the traditional theories of Christian ethics.

 In the early twenty-first century, Professor of philosophy and religion at Maryville, William J. Meyer, asserts that Christian ethicists often find themselves on one side of a discussion of ethics, while those advocating a secular worldview that denies God and anything transcendent are their opponents on the other side.
 He says these discussions are divided by beliefs about how claims ought to be addressed, since both sides assume there is a polarity between human reason and the authority of scripture and tradition.
-Meyer asserts that the answer to this difficulty lies in modern Christian ethics embracing secular standards of rationality and coherence, while continuing to refuse the secular worldview and its premises and conclusions.
+Meyer asserts that the answer to this difficulty lies in modern Christian ethics embracing standards of rationality and coherence, while rejecting the secular worldview and its premises and conclusions.
 Meyer describes this effort to affirm religion "within the context of modern secularity" as "the critical fault line in the contemporary world".

 In the 20th century it became manifest that Christian ethics is not the same as the ethics of the Bible.